alessandroNarcisi96/PlagiarismDetector/README.md

 ## Milestone 3 Model

 As the dataset is very small we are going to select model that don't tend to overfit such as:Logistic Regression and Naive Bayes.
-Furthermore a model like RandomForest which combines more weak learners could permorm very well.
+Furthermore a model like RandomForest which combines more weak learners could perform very well.

 ## Milestone 4 Performance and Testing